 Graduates of this program will be prepared to continue their studies post-degree in master’s programs in the fields of business, gastronomy and environmental studies.

-Graduates may also be eligible for direct entry into the Culinary Arts – Italian and French pastry programs and Food and Nutrition Management program.
+Graduates may also be eligible for direct entry into the Culinary Arts – Italian, French Pastry programs, as well as the Food and Nutrition Management program.

 Please contact the program co-ordinator for further information.